-The role of the residential designer is identical to that of an architect, restricted to single-family dwelling units or multifamily dwelling structures that do not exceed two stories in height and are composed of not more than four units in each structure.
+The role of the residential designer focuses on residential only; consisting of single family dwellings or multifamily dwelling structures that do not exceed two stories in height and are composed of not more than four units in each structure, and the use of space within and surrounding the unit or structure.
+Residential designers must be concerned with the basic concepts of the full spectrum of design considerations when developing both the building and site associated with a project.